MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/05-r-markdown.md

 - To use Markdown to format our report.
 - To understand how to use R code chunks to include or hide code, figures, and messages.
 - To be aware of the various report formats that can be rendered using R Markdown.
-- 'To practice using the Unix Shell, and R through paired programming exercises. '
 keypoints:
 - R Markdown is an easy way to create a report that integrates text, code, and figures.
 - 'Options such as `include` and `echo` determine what parts of an R code chunk are